lammps/lammps/doc/src/pair_coul.rst

-The following coefficients must be defined for each pair of atoms types via the :doc:`pair_coeff <pair_coeff>` command as in the examples above, or in the data file or restart files read by the :doc:`read_data <read_data>` or :doc:`read_restart <read_restart>` commands, or by mixing as described below:
+The following coefficients must be defined for each pair of atoms types via the :doc:`pair_coeff <pair_coeff>` command as in the examples above, or in the data or restart files read by the :doc:`read_data <read_data>` or :doc:`read_restart <read_restart>` commands, or by mixing as described below: